Milan03/RegressionAutomationProject/DocumentCentreTests/Readme.md

 Document Centre Tests is an automated testing project.
-The project utilizes the [Page Object Design Pattern](http://www.assertselenium.com/automation-design-practices/page-object-pattern/) along with the principles of Behaviour Driven Development (BDD) in the sense that a page is modelled on what it does and how a user interacts with it.
-As the test engine Document Centre Tests uses [NCrunch](http://www.ncrunch.net/) which is an automated concurrent testing tool.
+The project utilizes the [Page Object Design Pattern](http://www.assertselenium.com/automation-design-practices/page-object-pattern/) along with the principles of Behaviour Driven Development (BDD).
+As the test engine, Document Centre Tests uses [NCrunch](http://www.ncrunch.net/) which is an automated concurrent testing tool.
 This project aims to automate the regression testing of the Document Centre Member, Group, and Supplier Portals hosted by LBMX Incorporated.